Room 40: Background

 Others from the schools worked temporarily for Room 40 until the start of the new term at the end of September.
-These included Charles Godfrey, the Headmaster of Osborne (whose brother became head of naval Intelligence during the Second World War), two Naval instructors, Parish and Curtiss, and scientist and mathematician Professor Henderson from Greenwich Naval College.
-Volunteers had to work at code breaking alongside their normal duties, the whole organisation operating from Ewing's ordinary office where code breakers had to hide in his secretary's room whenever there were visitors concerning the ordinary duties of the DNE.
+These included Charles Godfrey, the headmaster of Osborne (whose brother became head of naval Intelligence during the Second World War), two naval instructors, Parish and Curtiss, and the scientist and mathematician Professor Henderson from Greenwich Naval College.
+Volunteers had to work at codebreaking alongside their normal duties, the whole organisation operating from Ewing's ordinary office where code breakers had to hide in his secretary's room whenever there were visitors concerning the ordinary duties of the DNE.
 Two other early recruits were R. D. Norton, who had worked for the Foreign Office, and Richard Herschell, who was a linguist, an expert on Persia and an Oxford graduate.
-None of the recruits knew anything about code breaking but were chosen for knowledge of German and certainty they could keep the matter secret.
+None of the recruits knew anything about codebreaking but were chosen for knowledge of German and certainty they could keep the matter secret.

 Prelude

 A similar organisation had begun in the Military Intelligence department of the War Office, which became known as MI1b, and Colonel Macdonagh proposed that the two organisations should work together.
-Little success was achieved except to organise a system for collecting and filing messages until the French obtained copies of German military ciphers.
+Little success was achieved, except to organise a system for collecting and filing messages, until the French obtained copies of German military ciphers.
 The two organisations operated in parallel, decoding messages concerning the Western Front.
-A friend of Ewing's, a barrister by the name of Russell Clarke, plus a friend of his, Colonel Hippisley, approached Ewing to explain that they had been intercepting German messages.
+A friend of Ewing's, a barrister by the name of Russell Clarke, together with a friend of his, Colonel Hippisley, approached Ewing to explain that they had been intercepting German messages.
 Ewing arranged for them to operate from the coastguard station at Hunstanton in Norfolk, where they were joined by another volunteer, Leslie Lambert (later becoming known as a BBC broadcaster under the name A. J. Alan).
 Hunstanton and Stockton formed the core of the interception service (known as 'Y' service), together with the Post Office and Marconi stations, which grew rapidly to the point it could intercept almost all official German messages.
 At the end of September, the volunteer schoolmasters returned to other duties, except for Denniston; but without a means to decode German naval messages there was little specifically naval work to do.